Aditi-maurya/Stock-Price-Prediction/README.md

-# 📈 Stock Price Prediction using LSTM
+📈 Enhancing Stock Market Predictions: A Deep Learning-Based Web Application

 A deep learning-based time series forecasting model to predict future stock prices using historical closing price data.
 This project leverages the power of Long Short-Term Memory (LSTM) networks to capture temporal dependencies in stock data.Stock price prediction is a classic problem in financial analytics, where the goal is to predict future stock prices based on historical data and other financial indicators.
 Predicting stock prices using deep learning is a challenging task, as stock prices are influenced by a multitude of factors including market trends, macroeconomic conditions, political events, and investor sentiment.
 Nevertheless, deep learning techniques—particularly those involving recurrent neural networks (RNNs), Long Short-Term Memory (LSTM) networks, and other deep learning models—have shown promise in modeling this complex, non-linear data.This project typically focuses on predicting the closing price of a stock, which is the price at which the stock trades at the end of the trading day.